-Flask vs Django - Why NOT Choosing Flask Is Your Best Bet In 2020?
+Flask vs Django - Why NOT Choosing Flask Is Your Best Bet?

 I am a former Python developer with 10 years of experience in coding, 8 years in Python, and 6 years in leading Python teams.
 Contributing to or taking over more than 10 large (3-6 backend devs) web projects.
 Now a CEO of a Python software development company.